satellite-image-deep-learning/techniques/README.md

 * [pystac](https://github.com/stac-utils/pystac) -> Python library for working with any SpatioTemporal Asset Catalog (STAC)
 * [STAC Examples for Nightlights data](https://github.com/developmentseed/nightlights_stac_examples) -> minimal example STAC implementation for the [Light Every Night](https://registry.opendata.aws/wb-light-every-night/) dataset of all VIIRS DNB and DMSP-OLS nighttime satellite data
 * [stac-fields](https://github.com/stac-utils/stac-fields) -> A minimal STAC library that contains a list of STAC fields with some metadata (title, unit, prefix) and helper functions
+* [stackstac](https://github.com/gjoseph92/stackstac) -> Turn a STAC catalog into a dask-based xarray

 # State of the art
 What are companies doing?